-- 1. the following information from the proposed employer or sponsor (if not employed): - a. written confirmation of offer of employment or other engagement - b. employer or sponsor contact details - c. new or revised position description, including key selection criteria addressing clinical responsibilities and qualifications and experience required to meet the requirements of the position/s.
-This should also contain details of the teaching or research activities and any clinical practice that will be undertaken - d. name, qualifications and contact details of the proposed principal supervisor and any co-supervisors, if clinical practice will be undertaken - new or revised supervision plan if clinical practice will be undertaken, prepared in accordance with the Board's guidelines for supervision of international medical graduates.
-The supervision plan includes: - i. details about the principal supervisor and any co-supervisors - ii. a description of how supervision will be provided to ensure safe practice, and - iii. written confirmation from the proposed principal supervisor that they agree to provide supervision and comply with supervision obligations as required by the Board - f. details of a professional development plan in accordance with the Board's registration standard for continuing professional development
+- 1. the following information from the proposed employer or sponsor (if not employed): - a. written confirmation of offer of employment or other engagement - b. employer or sponsor contact details - new or revised position description, including key selection criteria addressing clinical responsibilities and qualifications and experience required to meet the requirements of the position/s - d. name, qualifications and contact details of the proposed principal supervisor and any co-supervisors - e. if the total period of registration is for more than four weeks, a new or revised supervision plan prepared in accordance with the Board's guidelines for supervision of international medical graduates.
+The supervision plan includes: - i. details about the principal supervisor and any co-supervisors - ii. a description of how supervision will be provided to ensure safe practice, and - written confirmation from the proposed principal supervisor that they agree to provide supervision and comply with supervision obligations as required by the Board - f. details of a professional development plan in accordance with the Board's registration standard for continuing professional development, if registration is for more than four weeks - 2. a work report from your previous supervisor - 3. an explanation as to why it is in the 'public interest' to approve a change in circumstances.